-Marketed mainly as a sports earphone, the X3s are also suitable for everyday use whether that’s at home or out and about.
-Whether it’s for your next triathlon or to help you block out the world on a Monday morning commute, the X3s could be what you’re looking for, and we’re here to help you decide.
-So, let’s take a look!
+Marketed mainly as a sports earphone, the X3 is also suitable for everyday use, whether at home or out and about.
+Whether it’s for your next triathlon or to help you block out the world on a Monday morning commute, the X3 could be what you’re looking for.

-Looks-wise, if you’re looking for something really jazzy the Jaybird X3s may not be for you.
+Looks-wise, if you’re looking for something really jazzy, the Jaybird X3 might not be for you.
 The design is simple but sophisticated, encased in black textured plastic with silver chrome accents displaying the Jaybird logo.
 Sleek to look at, sure, but not particularly memorable.

-Thanks to this they sit closer to the head, not sticking out too much at all.
+Thanks to this, they sit closer to the head, not sticking out too much at all.
 Into your cycling?
 No worries – they fit comfortably under a bike helmet, too!

-They also hold nicely in your ear by the angled design, and there is a distinct difference in the shape of each – so throw these buds into the wrong ears in a hurry, and you’ll know about it!
+They also hold nicely in your ear by the angled design, and there is a distinct difference in the shape of each, so if you throw these buds into the wrong ears in a hurry, you’ll instantly know about it.

-The cable also allows the X3s to be worn as standard headphones or in a wrap-around style behind the head, which is great for sports.
+The cable also allows the X3 to be worn as standard headphones or in a wrap-around style behind the head, which is great for sports.
 The cable can also be kept under control and adjusted to size thanks to a shirt clip and two cable shortening clips.

 Features and Performance

 What about that all-important sound quality?
-In true Jaybird style, the X3s are good and loud, with a solid bass that doesn’t overpower any vocals.
+In true Jaybird style, the X3 are good and loud, with a solid bass that doesn’t overpower any vocals.

-Once you get moving on that run or bike ride, the X3s do allow you to check your battery level on the fly, but you’ll need to pause your music to do so.
+Once you get moving on that run or bike ride, the X3 does allow you to check your battery level on the fly, but you’ll need to pause your music to do so.

 You’ll need an extra proprietary charging dock in order to connect the earphones to the USB charging cable.
 The charging dock connects directly to the control panel on the cable, where the battery is located.
-This dock of course comes in the box, but does mean carrying around an extra piece of kit if you want to charge your X3s on the go.
+This dock comes in the box, but it does mean carrying around an extra piece of kit if you want to charge your X3 on the go.

 The App also brings us Jaybird Music with access to shared Spotify playlists and podcasts – a nice added touch!

 The wireless connection does suffer occasional issues, but not enough to cause massive concern.
-And although the look of the X3s is fairly simplistic, at least you’re getting a relatively timeless design that isn’t going to look unfashionable any time soon.
+And although the look of the X3s is fairly simplistic, at least you’re getting a timeless design that isn’t going to look unfashionable any time soon.

 - Good value

-- Water and sweat resistant
+- Water and sweat-resistant

 - Compact, ergonomic